Adeniyi-Bella/dev-workout-java/README.md

 - ... feel free to add some sugar to show your skills

 ## Technologies ##
-- Frontend was bootstrapped with vite.js.
+- Frontend was a react project bootstrapped with vite.js.
-- Backend was bootstrapped with springboot and gradle as build tool according to the requirement.
+- Backend was a java project bootstrapped with springboot and gradle as build tool according to the requirement.

 ## Good to know ##
 - /articles returns all the articles